How to Buy a House With No Money Down

 The purpose of USDA loans is to promote homeownership in eligible rural areas.
 The house must be used as a primary residence.
 Each lender will also have other requirements for loan approval.

-• Credit: Although the USDA loan program does not have a required minimum credit score, most lenders want to see a credit score of 640 or higher.
-Lenders will also consider the length of credit history, credit in use and credit repayment history.
+• Credit: Although the USDA loan program does not have a required minimum credit score, most lenders want to see a credit score of 580 or higher.
+Lenders will also consider the length of the credit history, credit utilization, and credit repayment history.

-• Income: USDA mortgages for single-family homes have income limits that vary according to county.
+• Income: USDA mortgages for single-family homes have income limits that vary by county.
 According to the USDA, applicants must have a household income that doesn’t exceed 115% of the median household income.
-You can find out if your income is in the qualifying range on the USDA website.
+You can determine if your income falls within the qualifying range on the USDA website.
 In addition to income limits, USDA lenders also require at least one year of income history and a debt-to-income ratio no higher than 41% (factoring in the new mortgage payment).

 • Loan limits: The USDA does not set a maximum purchase price.
-The amount applicants can borrow is based on the ability to repay.
+The amount applicants can borrow is based on their ability to repay.

 There are many lenders that offer USDA loans.
 These companies are also available to answer questions about eligibility and different loan scenarios.